IgniteUI/help-topics/topics/07_What's-New/02_Whats_New_In_2017_Volume1.md

 Feature | Description
 ---|---
-[New control igSpreadsheet (MVP)](#spreadsheet)| The igSpreadsheet is a jQuery widget that visualize excel documents in all modern browsers.
+[New control igSpreadsheet](#spreadsheet)| The igSpreadsheet is a jQuery widget that visualize excel documents in all modern browsers.

 ### igScheduler